yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

     node index.js
     ```

-    Some information about the IRI node that you're connected to is displayed in the console:
+    Some information about the IRI node that you're connected to should be displayed in the output:

     ```json
     {